Central Europe: Cuisine

 Central European cuisine has evolved over centuries because of social and political change and is generally diverse.
 However, the national cuisines of western Central Europe share notable similarities, as do the cuisines of eastern Central Europe.
 Sausages, salamis and cheeses are popular in most of Central Europe, with the earliest evidence of cheesemaking in the archaeological record dates back to 5,500 BCE (Kuyavia region, Poland).
 Other popular food items in Central Europe include soups, stews, pickled and fermented vegetables.
-Schnitzel, goulash and cabbage rolls are popular in the region.
+Schnitzel and variations of spätzle are popular in the region.

 Another common feature among Central European cuisines, particularly Austrian, Croatian, Lithuanian, Slovenian and Swiss cuisine, is the use of wild ingredients in traditional dishes, spanning from wild herbs to mushrooms and berries.
 Beer consumption is also prominent in parts of Central Europe, where the Czech Republic has the highest beer consumption per capita globally, followed by Austria, with Germany coming 4th.
 The cuisines of Central European countries that are included in broader definitions of Eastern Europe share similarities and traditions with other Eastern European cuisines.
-This is particularly evident in the cuisines of Lithuania and Poland, which feature dishes like borscht, pierogi and sour rye soup.
+This is particularly evident in the cuisines of Czech Republic, Lithuania, Poland and Slovakia, which feature dishes such as borscht and pierogi.
+The cuisines of Croatia, Hungary and Slovenia feature a number of culinary traditions common within the Balkans, including dishes such as stuffed peppers, stuffed cabbage, bean soup, pogača and ajvar/zacuscă.